pgadmin-org/pgadmin4/docs/en_US/cloud_azure_postgresql.rst

     :alt: Cloud Deployment
     :align: center

-In the step-2:Credentials, select authentication method either interactive browser or Azure CLI.
+In the Credentials dialog, select authentication method either interactive browser or Azure CLI.
 Azure CLI will use the currently logged in identity through the Azure CLI on the local machine.
 Interactive Browser will open a browser window to authenticate a user interactively.